jwomeara/PDAL/doc/stages/readers.geowave.rst

   The comma-delimited URLs for all zookeeper servers, this will be directly used to instantiate a ZookeeperInstance.
 [Required]

 instance_name
-  the zookeeper instance name, this will be directly used to instantiate a ZookeeperInstance.
+  The zookeeper instance name, this will be directly used to instantiate a ZookeeperInstance.
 [Required]

 username
   The username for the account to establish an Accumulo connector.
 [Required]